New Jersey Wrongful Discharge Claims

 Contact The Law Office of Mallon & Tranger

 At The Law Office of Mallon & Tranger, we offer a free initial consultation to every client.
 To set up a meeting with an experienced New Jersey wrongful discharge lawyer, contact us online or call our office at 732-702-0333.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.